CTHRU/Unixie-Clock/README.md

 #### Step 1 - Install Conky
 Install [Conky](https://github.com/brndnmtthws/conky) (`conky-all` package) using a package manager on your Linux OS or using the latest version from the [Conky website](https://github.com/brndnmtthws/conky).

-#### Step 2 - Download and Extract uNixie Clock
+#### Step 2 - Download and Extract Unixie-Clock
-- Go to the [Releases page][latest release] to download the source code of the latest uNixie Clock release.
+- Go to the [Releases page][latest release] to download the source code of the latest Unixie-Clock release.
 - On the [Releases page][latest release], in the _Assets_ section, click on the _Source code (tar.gz)_ link to download the sources.
 - Save the tar.gz file with the sources on your system.
 - Create a folder `.conky/unixie_clock` in your home directory.
-- Extract all contents of main `uNixie-Clock-[version x.y.z]` folder in the tar.gz file to the `.conky/unixie_clock` folder in the home directory of your system.
+- Extract all contents of main `Unixie-Clock-[version x.y.z]` folder in the tar.gz file to the `.conky/unixie_clock` folder in the home directory of your system.

 #### Step 3 - Prepare for first run
 - Open the `~/.conky/unixie_clock` directory.